Skip to contents

 parallel

-logical specifying whether multiple cores should be used for generating MCMC simulations in parallel.
-If TRUE, the number of cores to use will be min(c(chains, parallel::detectCores() - 1))
+logical specifying whether to use multiple cores for parallel MCMC simulation.
+If TRUE, uses min(c(chains, parallel::detectCores() - 1)) cores.

 threads